Henry Ford Assembly Line: How Processes Increased Productivity

 He created artificial machines to automatically reduce parts of the assembly line quicker than a human employee.
 Knowing some of the work required, Henry Ford’s Assembly Line was the most significant piece of the operation.

-Continuous-flow production methods crucially inspired Ford as he watched them used by flour mills, meat-packing plants, canneries and breweries with great success.
+Ford crucially inspired continuous-flow production methods as he watched them used by flour mills, meat-packing plants, canneries and breweries with great success.

 Manufacturing Process Automation

-Henry Ford installed moving lines from this inspiration to improve the movement of required items in the manufacturing process.
-Rope and pulley powered conveyor belts for building motors and transmissions were used by employees.
+Henry Ford adapted moving lines from this inspiration to improve the movement of items required in the manufacturing process.
+Rope and pulley-powered conveyor belts were used by employees to power building motors and transmissions.

-In February 1914, a mechanized belt was added that moves other items along at six feet per minute.
-Along with the accelerating pace, Henry Ford’s Assembly Line meant he could produce exceptionally more cars.
+In February 1914, a mechanised belt was added that moves other items along at six feet per minute.
+Along with the accelerating pace, Henry Ford’s Assembly Line meant he could produce many more cars.

-This lead to June the 4th, 1924, the ten-millionth Model T was developed and delivered from the assembly line.
+On June 4, 1924, the ten millionth Model T was developed and delivered from the assembly line.

 Ford recognised that processes were key to being more efficient and improving productivity.
-All businesses run with processes even if they are not aware.
-How many processes does every business have that enables them to supply their product or service?
+All businesses run on processes, even if they are not aware of them.
+How many processes does every business have that enable it to supply its product or service?
 You might be quite shocked.

-Checkify allows you to document business processes in the form of checklists for team members to follow to make sure the processes or task is completed the best way possible every time.
-Reducing mistakes and guaranteeing a critical step is not missed.
+Checkify allows you to document business processes in the form of checklists for team members to follow to make sure the processes or tasks are completed the best way possible every time.
+Reducing mistakes and guaranteeing that a critical step is not missed.

-New team members have a constant guide as the best way to complete tasks and processes.
+New team members have a constant guide for the best way to complete tasks and processes.
 Also enables people to cover during sickness and vacations as they have a clear guide to follow.

 Processes are key to business success.
 Start documenting yours now with Checkify.